EdwardBurgin/polyai-models/intent_detection/README.md

-This section shares the intent detection models used in the benchmarking presented in *TODO*.
+This section shares the intent detection models used in the benchmarking presented in *TODO* (Update with benchmark paper URL).
 These intent detectors are very lightweight and can be trained even with a laptop cpu, while still having superior performance to some popular larger models.
 They also show very good performance in low data settings.